 The type of content that you’re planning to publish on your company homepage is arguably the most important decision-making criteria for selecting a CMS.
 In general, you can make simple static pages as well as more complex websites featuring dynamic elements with almost any system, but the flexibility and simplicity of doing so is closely linked to the modular structure of the CMS.
-And many content management systems also offer a wide range of extensions and templates in their standard installation, meaning that you really have a more functions and options available to you than most websites will ever require.
+And many content management systems also offer a wide range of extensions and templates in their standard installation, meaning that you really have more functions and options available to you than most websites will ever require.
 But some of these are more sophisticated than others of course, and it’s possible that a basic CMS may not have enough complex features for your needs, or that an expensive, fully functioning CMS may be out of budget or unnecessarily difficult to use.

 Point 3: Does the CMS offer the required usability?

-It’s important that the CMS you choose offers your site visitors the comfort they need.
+It’s important that the CMS you choose for your SMB offers your site visitors the comfort they need.
 If the employees involved in programming the system can’t use it properly, then this is likely to be reflected in the quality of your internet presence.
-So the functions for the development of your web project should be as user-friendly as possible: if your team of developers can’t make the website smoothly and how you want it, then the CMS you’re using isn’t right for you.
+So the functions for the development of your web project should be as user-friendly as possible: if your team of developers can’t make the website smoothly and how you want it, then the CMS you’re using isn’t right for your small website.
 Another equally important factor is the options for administration.
 It’s important that the admin area is both clearly separated from the editorial area and also allows assignment of user roles and user rights, so that you can determine exactly which employees are able to use which functions.

 A high level of usability is also an important factor when it comes to content implementation.
 Authors, editors, and other employees responsible should be able to add text, videos, images, and more intuitively.
 Help tools like pre-built content forms and a well-functioning WYSIWYGeditor that automatically converts text fields into HTML should be considered compulsory programs for websites that rely on regular content updates.

-Point 4: how can you ensure the accessibility of content?
+Point 4: How can you ensure the accessibility of content?

 When your web presence is designed, published and newly available, you also want to make sure that it is accessible to as many users as you can – and that as few users as possible are stopped from enjoying your content by language barriers or which device they’ve chosen to use.
-Since more and more users are searching the World Wide Web on their mobile devices, you need to ensure that your chosen CMS enables you to create a mobile version of your company website without too much difficulty.
+Since more and more users are searching the web on their mobile devices, you need to ensure that your chosen CMS for a small website enables you to create a mobile version of your company website without too much difficulty.
 One solution, which is admittedly more effort to program but much less trouble to maintain, is a responsive website.
 This website type will automatically adapt to the display screen size of any device being used, but if you want to go with this option, you’ll need to ensure that your chosen content management system allows you to do so.

-Point 5: does the CMS offer enough security for your data?
+Point 5: Does the CMS offer enough security for your data?

 There’s no program that offers complete protection from hacking attacks.
 But there is a range of useful functions that some content management systems offer that can limit access to external sources.
 Systems designed to target small businesses offer the following advantages over the typical programs used by larger projects and corporations:

-- they’re not such a target for cyber criminals because of their limited reach and distribution
+- They’re not such a target for cyber criminals because of their limited reach and distribution

-- they have fewer vulnerabilities because of the smaller community and lower number of plugins or modules
+- They have fewer vulnerabilities because of the smaller community and lower number of plugins or modules

 You should also ensure that the developer of the respective content management system you choose checks the trustworthiness and functionality of all modules offered by third parties, for example tracking tool plugins.
 A CMS that automatically indicates available updates to the system software as well as any extensions in use is also a plus, because regularly updated software is much harder to hack.
 And in addition to the standard password protection, some content management systems offer additional security access via a secure connection.

 But your web project’s private data isn’t just under threat from the outside: it’s just as important that your chosen CMS responds in the right way to user errors and system or database crashes too.
-The most important things to ensure here are:
+The most important things to ensure are:

-- individually definable user roles, so that inexperienced or unauthorized employees aren’t able to make misconfigurations that are critical to the system
+- Individually definable user roles, so that inexperienced or unauthorized employees aren’t able to make misconfigurations that are critical to the system

-- the ability to version documents so as to quickly and easily undo human error
+- The ability to version documents so as to quickly and easily undo human error

-- automatic backups of both the CMS and the database
+- Automatic backups of both the CMS and the database

 Point 6: does the CMS help in search engine optimization?